HappyXiaoTian/gitskills/readme.txt

 <<<<<<< HEAD
 Creatign a new branch is quick and simple2 and zts
 =======
-Creatign a new branch is quick
+Creatign a new branch is quick zts
 Creating a new branch is quick AND simple
 >>>>>>> featurel